systematic-magic/aop/front matter.rst

 	If one or more affiliation texts does not have zip code, then remove zip code from all texts.

 	- Check that only commas are used to separate parts of affiliation text.
-No other sepator is allowed.
+No other separator is allowed.
 Zip code can be separated from state or city name by space (however it should be used consistently: either space used for zip codes in all affiliations or in none).

 	.. image:: /_static/html_aff_text_structure.png
 	   :alt: Affiliation text structure